Paul-dH/Home-Assisant-Sensor-OvApi/README.md

 ## Sensor providing Public Transport information from [OVapi](http://www.ovapi.nl) in Home Assistant

 This is a sensor for Home Assistant and it will retrieve departure information of a particular stop.
-The sensor returns a list of departure times and the reported delay.
+The sensor returns the first upcomming departure.

 ### Install:
 - Copy the ovapi.py file to: /config/custom_components/sensor/